chrishumboldt/rocket-propel/README.md

 Documentation
 =========

-For a detailed explanation and a complete overview of all the options available, read the online documentation at http://getwebplate.com/plugins/blueplate.
+For a more detailed explanation and a complete overview of all the options available, read the online documentation at http://getwebplate.com/plugins/blueplate.

 Copyright and license